 The Partners for Fish and Wildlife program allows the Fish and Wildlife Service to provide technical and financial assistance to private landowners to restore, enhance, and manage private land to improve fish and wildlife habitats.
 Major goals have been identified by the FWS as core components for the Program: conserving habitat for the benefit of priority fish and wildlife species; broadening and strengthening partnerships; improving information sharing and communication; and, enhancing the Service workforce to with a focus on increased accountability and ensuring agency actions are efficient and effective.

 Since 1987, the program has received more than $1 billion in federal dollars and leveraged over $1 billion for partner contributions.
 This is a 1 to 1 ratio investment.
-Reauthorizing the Partners for Fish and Wildlife Program at current funding levels will benefit these collaborative efforts and help implement critical projects that restore grasslands, wetlands and other habitats important to our critters, including pheasant, canvasbacks, mule deer, and other game species.
+The Reauthorization of the Partners for Fish and Wildlife Program at current funding levels benefits these collaborative efforts and helps implement critical projects that restore grasslands, wetlands and other habitats important to our critters, including pheasant, canvasbacks, mule deer, and other game species.

-S. 47 will reauthorize the program until fiscal year 2022.
+S. 47 reauthorizes the program until fiscal year 2022.